Video 1 - 42:41, Video 2 - 34:36

 Video 2: In part two (2 of 2) of this bebop piano lesson series, acclaimed pianist David Hazeltine shows you the quintessential elements of bebop.
 David discusses and demonstrates bebop exercises, vocabulary, the styles of the jazz greats, comping and more.
 If you're looking to gain some bebop piano knowledge from a true master of the style, this jazz piano masterclass series is for you.

 Topics Covered: Piano, Bebop, Practical Application of Bebop Exercises, Scales, Learning all the Keys, Vocabulary, Styles, McCoy Tyner, Cedar Walton, Phineas Newborn, Barry Harris, Jazz Harmony, Creating Jazz Exercises, Playing over Chords and Progressions, Touch, Comping, The Clave of Jazz, Improvisation, Templates, The Language of Bebop, The Foundation of Modern Jazz, Transcribing, Etc.

-PDF Info: This 10 page PDF includes the embedded notation from David’s bebop piano lesson videos 1 & 2.
+PDF Info: This PDF includes the embedded notation from David’s bebop piano lesson videos 1 & 2.
 NOTE: Like all of our PDFs, this is not meant to be used without the video, since it doesn’t contain improvised examples, phrasing, advice, etc. This is just an add-on PDF for people who would like a PDF version of the notated sections (in the videos).

 “David Hazeltine is for sure the brightest star on the jazz piano horizon.
 His style has a deep-seated commitment to jazz history while communicating a wealth of today’s ideas…” – Cedar Walton